YangDejie/Pix2Tex/README.md

 # Pix2Tex

-:soon: An Android application for transforming picture to *Latex*
+come​ :soon:: ​ An Android application for transforming picture to *Latex*

 ## Features